kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 ## Steps:

-### 1. Jenkins running on an EC2 instance
+### 1. Installing Jenkins on an EC2 instance

 - Jenkins is a popular open-source continuous integration (CI) server.
 It is used to build, test, and deploy software projects.
 - Install Jenkins Server using instructions [Here](https://pkg.jenkins.io/debian/)
 - You will need to get a key to set up Jenkins for the first time, run:
      -  `sudo cat  /var/lib/jenkins/secrets/initialAdminPassword`
 - After accessing Jenkins through port 8080, install the suggested plug-ins

-- Run a multi-branch pipeline
-- link GitHub to Jenkins with generated key and repository link
+### 2. Connecting GitHub to Jenkins

+- Most people use GitHub as their repository platform.
+The code will be pulled from a GitHub repository that we have created as it is a more practical approach.
+- create a new item, and select  Multi-branch pipeline
+  - Jenkins Credentials Provider:
+- Copy and import the Repository URL where the application source code is located
+- User Name will be Github user and the password is the generated key in GitHub

-### 2. AWS Credentials
+### 3. AWS Credentials

 - In order to access AWS and make changes, the correct permissions must be set up.
 This will ensure the security of the application
 - In AWS